-This recipe comes in at 302 calories, 30 grams of protein, 4 grams of sugar, and 7 WW points.
+This recipe comes in at 312 calories, 30 grams of protein, 4 grams of sugar, 13 grams of fat, 50 carbs, 26 net carbs (total carbs-allulose) for the ENTIRE pint.
 See the recipe card at the bottom of the post for all nutrition facts.

 Using the Ninja Creami frozen treat ice cream maker is a great way to make all of your favorite ice cream flavors!
 You can use just about anything to make ice cream.
 You can make the traditional ice creams that use whole milk or heavy cream to get a thick and creamy texture or you can use protein shakes, fruit, dairy substitutes, or sugar substitutes to make sorbets, milkshakes, and keto or low-calorie treats.
 Regardless of your diet, you can modify just about any recipe to fit your needs.